AbayoHJovin/Chavix/README.md

 # How to run chavix

  After cloning Chavix, You will need to run the frontend and backend.
-    # To run frontend
+    1. To run frontend
       > cd view
       >npm run dev
-   # To start the server
+   1.To start the server

      >npm run dev (This will start both socketio server and backend server, with database connection in mongodb)